Azure-Samples/MqttApplicationSamples/README.md

   - Validate TLS certificate enforcing TLS 1.2
   - Authenticate with client certificates
   - Configure connection settings such as KeepAlive and CleanSession or ConnectionTimeout
-- Publish
+- Publish messages to a topic
-  - Send messages encoded with different payload encodings: JSON/UTF8 and Protobuf using QoS0 and QoS1
-- Subscribe
-  - Subscribe to a topic to receive and decode messages
+- Subscribe to a topic to receive messages

-## MQTT 5 Samples

-Show how use some of the new MQTT5 features available in E4K and AzPubSub

-- Error Handling inspecting ReasonCodes
-- User Properties in messages
-- Request Response with correlation
-- Message expiry
+See [Getting Started](./getting_started/) for code samples

 # Scenario Samples